 What is VMware?

-VMware is a software company.
+VMware is a software company, and you can find their website here.
 When we are answering this question, we should be thinking of the type of software VMware pioneered which is hypervisor software.
 Before we explain how what hypervisor software is, and how a hypervisor works, let’s get back to basics.

 The Basics of Computers and Servers